zillionare/quantIDE/qmt-gateway/README.md

 # qmt-gateway

-This README is intentionally minimal while the gateway is still being refactored alongside the main `pyqmt` application.
+This README is intentionally minimal while the gateway is still being refactored alongside the main `quantide` application.

 The current development notes and draft scope descriptions have been moved to `.dev/qmt-gateway/`.